czimm79/CoyLearnsPackageDev.jl/README.md

 > How does Makie make use of `ReferenceTests.jl`?
 Will it be useful for my packages?

 > Can I clone using `dev --local` as in the Makie docs, edit, create new branch, commit, push, and create PR?
 Read the contributing page [here](https://julialang.org/contribute/opportunities/), especially the guide to contributing to `Images.jl`.

+Yes!
+I will attempt to do this whole process to fix a Makie documentation bug here soon...

 > How do I create a package local environment and make it persist while I'm developing?
 Similar to Python virtual environments..?